mvolkmann/blog/src/swift/xctest.md

    The "when" part takes some action to be tested.
    The "then" part makes assertions that should not be true.

+   Test methods can use the `print` function and output will appear in the Debug Area Console.

+   If the method tests any `async` functions, mark the test method as `async`.

 1. Make assertions by calling the `XCTAssert{kind}` functions.

    Assertion kind values include `Nil`, `NotNil`, `True`, `False`,